2017 Chrysler Pacifica Limited long-term road test: what fits inside?

 Unmatched flexibility

-The stow-away second-row seats give the Pacifica flexibility that simply can't be matched by the competition, no matter how others seem to justify not needing them.
+The stow-away second-row seats give the Pacifica flexibility that can't be matched by the competition, no matter how others seem to justify not needing them.

-The third-row seat can fold flat, and splits 60/40 while doing so for increased versatility.
+The third-row seat can fold flat, and splits 60/40 for increased versatility.

 What can you actually haul?

 The Pacifica is nearly a pickup truck with a topper if you fold both the second- and third-row seats flat.
-You can lug dozens of sheets of 4x8' building material, among the other Home Depot items your better half asks you pick up to fix things around the house.
+You can lug dozens of sheets of 4-by-8 sheet of building material, among the other Home Depot items your better half asks you pick up to fix things around the house.

-With the third-row up, the cargo well is deep, allowing you put place quite a bit of luggage down low and then stack upwards.
+With the third-row up, the cargo well is deep, enough to place quite a bit of luggage down low and then stack upwards.
 Fold one side of the 60/40 third-row seat and you can haul cargo on one side and people on the other.

 2017 Chrysler Pacifica long-term road testEnlarge Photo